 Adequacy:

-and protected against loss from any unauthorized
+are safeguarded and protected against loss from

-authorized, recorded and reported quickly.
-Based
+transactions are authorized, recorded and reported

-compliance systems established and maintained
+controls and compliance systems established

-internal, statutory and secretarial auditors, external
+performed by the internal, statutory and secretarial

-consultants, including but not limited to the audit of
+limited to the audit of internal financial controls

-internal financial controls over financial reporting by
+over financial reporting by the statutory auditors

-the statutory auditors and the reviews performed by
+and the reviews performed by management and

-management and the relevant Board Committees,
+the relevant Board Committees, including the

-opinion that adequacy of the Company's internal
+adequacy of the Company's internal financial

-financial controls commensurate with the nature
+controls are commensurate with the nature and

-the financial year 2024-25.
+financial year 2025-26.

-For more description, kindly refer the Management
+For more details, kindly refer the Management

 Discussion and Analysis Report as annexed